The homology of the groupoid of the self-similar dihedral group: K-theory of the -algebra associated to the infinite dihedral self-similar group

 \begin{remark} The self-similar infinite dihedral group $(\Gamma,\X)$ is the Iterated Monodromy Group of the rational function $f(z)=z^2-2$ (see \cite[Example 11]{GNS}).
-In \cite[Theorem 4.8]{Nek} it is shown how to compute the $K$-theory of the $C^*$-algebra associated to the Iterated Monodromy Group of a post-critically finite hyperbolic rational function.
-However, in the case of the infinite dihedral group this is not the case. \end{remark}
+In \cite[Theorem 4.8]{Nek} it is shown how to compute the $K$-theory of the $C^*$-algebra associated to the Iterated Monodromy Group of a post-critically finite hyperbolic rational function. \end{remark}